HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk2.md

 * Teach a man to fish and he'll eat for a lifetime - supervised learning
 * Give a man a need for fish and he'll figure it out - reinforcement learning

-"All goals can be described by the maximisation of expected rewards."
+Reward hypothesis: "All goals can be described by the maximisation of expected rewards."

 If accepting the hypothesis, then there are two areas need to be addressed: